pylhc/tfs/doc/tfsformat.rst

     @ NAME                   %le             0.269975

+There is no limit on the number of header lines in a TFS file, and there can be no header lines at all.

 Table
 -----

-After header lines, the `table` section follows.
+After header lines follows the `table` section.
 A first line, starting with the `*` character, contains the names of the columns.
 Just below, a line starting with the `$` character contains the type identifier of the columns.
 These two lines look like: